andrewacashner/hearingfaithms/chapters/chapter-2.md

 alone---the Word was a person, Jesus Christ, to whom the prophetic scriptures testified and from whom the Church's doctrine flowed.
 [@Catholic:Catechismus1614, 9:
-"Omnis autem doctrinæ ratio, quæ fidelibus tradenda sit, verbo Dei continetur, quod in scripturas, traditionesque distributum est."]
+"Omnis autem doctrinae ratio, quae fidelibus tradenda sit, verbo Dei continetur, quod in scripturas, traditionesque distributum est."]
 In the words of John's gospel, Jesus Christ himself was the *logos* or *verbum* (John 1:1), the "Word made flesh."